jgddesigns/stateshaper/CONTRIBUTING.md

 -------

-Random data for fintech market QA
+**Synthetic Data Example**

+This example is for Fintech Quality Assurance Testing.
+Synthetic data is continually generated to stress the application and expose weak points.

 A collection of terms is created for each test case.
 In this case, a system that stress tests an app's ability to detect fraud.

-Other uses include economy simulations, UUID creation and other QA compliance uses.
+Similar uses include economy simulations, UUID creation and other QA compliance uses.

 One of the main benefits here instead of using a hardcoded loop is that every test case (as many as needed) can be recreated from the ~225 byte State Seed.